-The Museum’s exterior spaces showcase science and innovation, too!
+The Science Museum’s exterior spaces showcase science and innovation, too!

-There’s so much to do inside, you might forget about the great stuff we have outside, but don’t!
+There’s so much to do inside, be sure you don't forget about the great stuff we have outside!

-Step outside to appreciate the history of the Museum’s building, which extends back 100+ years ago when Broad Street Station opened as a vibrant, fully operational passenger train station.
-To celebrate the legacy of the site, and recognize the technological innovations involved with rail transportation, the Museum has several train cars sitting on the tracks for guests to view.
+Step outside to appreciate the history of the Science Museum’s building, which extends back 100+ years ago when Broad Street Station opened as a vibrant passenger train station.
+To recognize the technological innovations involved with rail transportation, the Science Museum has several train cars sitting on the tracks for guests to view.
 Those include the luxurious Car ONE, a bright yellow Chessie System Caboose and a RF&P Kitchen Car.

-Finally, head around front to check out Mary Morton Parsons Earth-Moon sculpture “the Kugels.”
-At the time it was dedicated in 2003, the 29-ton solid granite globe of the Earth Kugel – that can be moved with your bare hands thanks to a jet of water – was the Guinness World Record-holder.
-Follow the brick pathway to the Moon Kugel, a smaller sculpture that demonstrates distances and proportional size of the Earth and moon.
+Head to the front of the building to check out Mary Morton Parsons Earth sculpture.
+At the time it was dedicated in 2003, the 29-ton solid granite globe of the Earth Kugel – that can be moved with your bare hands thanks to a jet of water – was the Guinness World Record-holder!